Mondays, 10/15-11/19, 6:30-8:00 p.m.

 - Bring attention into an area of the body, maybe your hands or feet.

 - Take a few deep belly breaths with long exhalations to help you feel into the present moment.

 - Recall a real or imagined place where you feel safe, grounded and at ease—and allow yourself to feel these qualities in your body.

-In Resistance to Stress with iRest® Meditation you’ll learn to integrate practices like these into your life along with many others. iRest, short for Integrative Restoration, is a proven approach to help alleviate the symptoms of anxiety, depression, PTSD, chronic illnesses and so much more.
-It helps to build inner strength and resilience to better meet life from a place of joy and inner peace.
+In Resistance to Stress with iRest® Meditation you’ll learn to integrate practices like these into your life along with many others. iRest, short for Integrative Restoration, is an adaptation of the ancient practice of Yoga Nidra.
+It is a proven approach to help alleviate the symptoms of anxiety, depression, PTSD, chronic illnesses and so much more.
+It helps build inner strength and resilience to better meet life from a place of joy and inner peace.
 It’s easy to do sitting comfortably or lying down and following the guided meditation.

-- I not only learned why I react the way I do but also ways to reverse the effects of my triggers, and feel safe and supported. – Paula
+I not only learned why I react the way I do but also ways to reverse the effects of my triggers, and feel safe and supported.

-- I now experience more frequent moments of inner calm throughout the day.
-As a chronic insomniac I also have techniques to help me sleep better. – Kathy
+I now experience more frequent moments of inner calm throughout the day.
+As a chronic insomniac I also have techniques to help me sleep better.

-or visit our Mind and Body page for additional information.
+or visit our Holistic Living page for additional information.